forsyde/stack-templates/README.md

 ```
 After creating the project structure, a few additonal steps have to be taken to have a fully working ForSyDe-Shallow project.

+Enter the project directory `my-atom-project`and change the following in the files `package.yaml` and `stack.yaml`.

 In `package.yaml`:

 - Remove the comment character (`#`) before `- forsyde-atom >=0.3.2 && <0.3.3`

 In `stack.yaml`:

 1. Add the extra dependency to ForSyDe-Atom.
 Here we use a so far inofficial version that has been developed for newer GHC-version (9.6.6).
+You can add it at the end of the file.

 ```
 extra-deps: